-Whether you're about to commence your journey to Contract Lifecycle Management (CLM) or are well on the way, you need to have confidence that the people selected to manage your contracts have, or have the ability to obtain, the right combination of capabilities and levels of proficiency to make that journey a success.
+Whether you're about to commence your journey to Contract Lifecycle Management (CLM) or are well on the way with a contract tracking system, you need to have confidence that the people selected to manage your contracts have, or have the ability to obtain, the right combination of capabilities and levels of proficiency to make that journey a success.

 We’ve talked in a previous article about the three crucial pillars to business success being People, Process and Technology.